Eviction of assured tenants

 - adapted property : your home was designed or adapted for a person with special needs, and the people in your household no longer need those special facilities.

-Once you have been given a correct notice and this has ended your landlord can apply to the county court for a possession order.
+Once a valid notice has ended your landlord can apply to the county court for a possession order.

-If your landlord is using a mandatory ground and the court agrees that the mandatory ground exists the court has no choice but to make a possession order.
+At court, if your landlord uses a mandatory ground and the court agrees that the ground exists, the court has no choice but to make a possession order.
 It might be possible to delay the possession order for up to six weeks if you are suffering great hardship.

 If your landlord is using a discretionary ground the court will only make a possession order if it is reasonable to do so.
 In deciding whether it is reasonable for a possession order to be made the court can take your circumstances (such as your health and income) into account.
 The court might make a suspended possession order with conditions attached to it to give you a chance to keep your home by, for example, paying the rent arrears off in instalments.

-After a possession order takes effect if you have still not left the property your landlord can ask the bailiffs to evict you.
+After the date in the possession order ends, or if you do not keep to the conditions of a suspended possession order, your landlord can ask the county court bailiffs to evict you.

-If your landlord tries to evict you without getting a court order they are breaking the law.
+If your landlord tries to evict you without getting a possession order or without a court bailiff they are breaking the law.
 There might be action you can take to stop your landlord from doing this.
 See our pages on harassment and illegal eviction.

 We are sorry that we cannot provide this information in Welsh, however if you would like to speak to an adviser in Welsh please contact 0345 075 5005.